exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

 ### Syntax

 `id` means any string.
+The strings are matched regardless of case.
 The only reserved character is `+`.
 If for some language this gives any problems, please open an issue so we can look into other options.

 The txt file is divided in several rules, one for each line.
 Every rule has a different behaviour.
 Please see the below table for the different rules and what they'll match.